ikakara/coppa-example/README.md

 # Setup Configuraton - when I have more time, I'll add more details

-* Sign-up for a free AWS Account (if don't already have one)
+* Sign-up for a free AWS Account (if you don't already have one)
 * branch and git the project
 * cd into project working directory
 * amplify init